 California Healthy Kids SurveyA comprehensive youth self-reported data collection system that addresses school climate, health risks and behaviors, and youth resiliency.

-The CHKS is an anonymous, confidential survey of youth resiliency, protective factors and risk behaviors.
+The California Healthy Kids Survey (CHKS) is an anonymous, confidential survey of youth resiliency, protective factors and risk behaviors.
 It is administered to students at grades five, seven, nine and eleven.
 It enables schools and communities to collect and analyze data regarding local youth health risks and behaviors, school connectedness, protective factors, and school violence.
 The CHKS is part of a comprehensive data-driven decision-making process on improving school climate and student learning environment for overall school improvements.

 TUPE grantees are required to conduct the CHKS Core Module biennially at grades seven, nine, and eleven.
 Any TUPE grantee only serving students in grades kindergarten through six must conduct the CHKS elementary module in grade five.

 Districts that participate in the data collection phase of the S3 program were required to conduct the three surveys of Cal-SCHLS in 2010-11 and 2013-14 among all its high schools at grades nine and eleven.
 High schools that received a S3 grant conducted the three surveys of Cal-SCHLS among all grades in 2011-13.

 California Education Code sections 51513 and 51938(b) specify that parent or guardian consent be granted before students are given questionnaires or surveys asking about personal beliefs or practices that include health behavior and risks.
 There are two kinds of parent or guardian consent: passive and active.